victoriango/data550final/README.md

 #### 3. Output

-The final report will be available in the `report/` folder.
+The final report, ngo_report.html, will be available in the `report/` folder.

 ------------------------------------------------------------------------